Rapid Regional Railway: Operations

-On 14 December 2008, Szybka Kolej Regionalna commenced operations between Tychy Miasto and Katowice, serviced by newly acquired FLIRT trains.
+On 14 December 2008, Rapid Regional Railway commenced operations between Tychy Miasto and Katowice, serviced by newly acquired FLIRT trains.

 From 13 December 2009, FLIRT trains also partially served the route from Częstochowa to Katowice route.

 On 18 August 2010, a FLIRT EN75-003 train derailed near Niezapominajek Street in Katowice, tilting onto an embankment, injuring five people and sustaining significant damage.
 The damaged train was sent to Switzerland for repairs.
-On 12 December 2010, Szybka Kolej Regionalna route was extended to Sosnowiec.
+On 12 December 2010, Rapid Regional Railway route was extended to Sosnowiec.

 In early 2011, the voivodeship authorities decided to reassign all FLIRT trains to the Gliwice to Częstochowa route.
 On 15 February 2011, Tychy Municipal Transport Company signed a contract with the Transport Construction Enterprise in Kraków to construct the Tychy Aleja Bielska, Tychy Grota-Roweckiego, and Tychy Lodowisko railway stations and modernize Tychy Zachodnie.
-In August 2011, a strike by Przewozy Regionalne employees led the voivodeship to temporarily abandon plans to transfer Szybka Kolej Regionalna operations to Koleje Śląskie.
-On 1 October 2011, FLIRT trains previously used by the Silesian branch of Przewozy Regionalne, including those on Szybka Kolej Regionalna, were transferred to the newly launched Koleje Śląskie.
+In August 2011, a strike by Przewozy Regionalne employees led the voivodeship to temporarily abandon plans to transfer Rapid Regional Railway operations to Silesian Railways.
+On 1 October 2011, FLIRT trains previously used by the Silesian branch of Przewozy Regionalne, including those on Rapid Regional Railway, were transferred to the newly launched Silesian Railways.

 On 22 March 2012, PKP Polskie Linie Kolejowe signed a contract with a consortium of Unitor B and KZA Katowice to revitalize Tychy–Mysłowice Kosztowy MKSB1 railway between Tychy and Górki-Ściernie, excluding stops, which were covered by a separate contract signed the previous year.
 On 1 September 2012, three new stops – Tychy Aleja Bielska, Tychy Grota-Roweckiego, and Tychy Lodowisko – were opened, and the route was extended to Tychy Lodowisko.
 That same day, some bus services to Katowice operated by the Tychy Municipal Transport Company were discontinued.
-From 12 to 14 October 2012, a strike by Silesian branch of Przewozy Regionalne train drivers led to the cancellation of most services, which were replaced by Koleje Śląskie trains, marking their debut on Szybka Kolej Regionalna route.
-For several days afterward, the line was operated by Koleje Śląskie drivers using Przewozy Regionalne rolling stock.
-On 9 December 2012, Koleje Śląskie fully took over Szybka Kolej Regionalna operations, and the Tychy Miasto railway station was reinstated.
+From 12 to 14 October 2012, a strike by Silesian branch of Przewozy Regionalne train drivers led to the cancellation of most services, which were replaced by Silesian Railways trains, marking their debut on Rapid Regional Railway route.
+For several days afterward, the line was operated by Silesian Railways drivers using Przewozy Regionalne rolling stock.
+On 9 December 2012, Silesian Railways fully took over Rapid Regional Railway operations, and the Tychy Miasto railway station was reinstated.
 On 18 December 2012, Tychy authorities signed a contract with Aldesa Construcciones to build two Park & Ride parking facilities, each for 352 cars, at the Tychy Lodowisko and Tychy railway stations.

-On 1 June 2013, Koleje Śląskie implemented a recovery plan, reducing train services by half.
+On 1 June 2013, Silesian Railways implemented a recovery plan, reducing train services by half.
 In September 2013, construction began on a bus and trolleybus transfer hub at the Tychy railway station.
 On 15 December 2013, operations at Tychy Miasto railway station were discontinued again.

 In January 2015, a Park & Ride parking facility opened at the Tychy railway station.
 In July 2015, another Park & Ride facility opened at Tychy Lodowisko.